SoftVarE-Group/d-dnnf-reasoner/README.md

 ### Examples

-After entering the stream API, the following examples are conceivable but not exhaustive:

 Check whether features 10, 100, and 1000 are either core or dead under the assumption that feature 1 is deselected.

 ```